Marvin-YYC/ESPNow-Alarm-Annuciator/README.md

 ☻ I would also like to have the system send a door closed message and a start-up message, but will have to work that out later.

+Thanks in advance to anyone that can offer assistance ☺ I'm new to coding and Arduino IDE